metosin/malli/docs/function-schemas.md

 ## Function Schemas

-Function valus can be described with `:=>` and `:function` schemas.
-It allows to describe both function arguments as [sequence schemas](README.md#sequence-schemas) and function output as schemas.
+Function values can be described with `:=>` and `:function` schemas.
+They allows description of both function arguments (as [sequence schemas](README.md#sequence-schemas)) and function return values.

-Example function definitions:
+Examples of function definitions:

 ```clj
 ;; no args, no return